garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

 SpaceTree$Reward<-0
 SpaceTree$Length<-0</pre></code>

-I have included four additional parameters for each combination to have a more complete view of what is going on.
+I have included four additional parameters for each combination to have a more complete view of what is going on.{: style="text-align: justify"}

-The tree is going to account for the falling probability (*SpaceTree$Prob*), the probability of getting a reward when performing that action (*SpaceTree$Reward*), the number of times the agent has visited that tile (*SpaceTree$N*) and how many steps the agent takes until the episode is solved (*SpaceTree$Length*).
+The tree is going to account for the falling probability (*SpaceTree$Prob*), the probability of getting a reward when performing that action (*SpaceTree$Reward*), the number of times the agent has visited that tile (*SpaceTree$N*) and how many steps the agent takes until the episode is solved (*SpaceTree$Length*).{: style="text-align: justify"}

-Next we fill in those parameters with the values obtained by the *random-agent* that, as in the CartPole scripts, are stored in the variable dfGod(check an updated form of the script [here](ExplorationFrozenLakeTree.R))
+Next we fill in those parameters with the values obtained by the *random-agent* that, as in the CartPole scripts, are stored into the variable <code>dfGod</code>(check an updated form of the script [here](ExplorationFrozenLakeTree.R)){: style="text-align: justify"}

 <pre><code>for (i in 1:nrow(SpaceTree)) {
   SpaceTree$Prob[i] <- length(dfGod2$Position[dfGod2$Position==SpaceTree$Position[i] &